NJTurner/SimpleSImon/README.md

 You'll see your final score, and then restart the game by pressing start button again and enjoy!

 On clicking the start button, and the Simpsons squares, you'll hear sound clips from all your favorite characters.
+When you click on the Simpsons squares, a donut appears behind the characters.
 Enjoy a big flashing Mr. Sparkle background and a sparkle cursor effect.